DRL-CASIA/StarCraft-AI/README.md

 # StarCraft-AI
-use reinforcement learning and transfer learning to learn policy for starcraft micromanagement
+Use reinforcement learning and transfer learning to learn policy for starcraft micromanagement

 # Introduction
 presents a reinforcement learning model and transfer learning method to tackle the multi-agent control of StarCraft micromanagement.